uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 {panel end}

-{comment Put in a paragraph or two about the greedy heuristic as a practical way to solve the problem (but point out that it's not the best heuristic, give some % bounds to give an idea of the accuracy &ndash; according to https://en.wikipedia.org/wiki/Travelling_salesman_problem#Heuristic_and_approximation_algorithms the greedy algorithm averages 25% worse than optimal; there are more complex algorithms that typically come within about 3% of optimal.}
+{comment Put in a paragraph or two about the greedy heuristic as a practical way to solve the problem but point out that it's not the best heuristic.
+Give some % bounds to give an idea of the accuracy - according to https://en.wikipedia.org/wiki/Travelling_salesman_problem#Heuristic_and_approximation_algorithms the greedy algorithm averages 25% worse than optimal; there are more complex algorithms that typically come within about 3% of optimal.}

 Since these problems are important for real companies, it is not reasonable to simply give up and say there is no solution.
 Instead, when confronted with an intractable problem, computer scientists look for algorithms that produce approximate solutions &ndash; solutions that are not perfectly correct or optimal, but are hopefully close enough to be useful.